PECE-project/drupal-pece/src/docs/source/installation.rst

     mysql -u $YOUR_USER -p -e "CREATE DATABASE $YOUR_DB_NAME CHARACTER SET utf8 COLLATE utf8_general_ci;"

-Proceed to the URL in which your Drupal will reside, i.e.
+Proceed to the URL in which your Drupal will reside, followed by ``/install.php``, e.g.
-``https://worldpece.org``.
+``https://worldpece.org/install.php``.
 From there, you can install PECE like any other Drupal site.
 Follow the Drupal.org `official documentation if you need further help <https://www.drupal.org/documentation/install/>`_.
 In the section `Troubleshooting`_ below we describe common issues users have when trying to